desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

     * mitigation exists by diversifying e.g. the nameserver hostname's TLDs, which is advisable anyways;
     * correct bootstrapping is easily monitored by the Child DNS operator.

-- Prevention of accidental misprovisioning / enforcing explicit provisioning:
-    * In case of a hash collision, two distinct child zones may be associated with the same signaling name so that their keys may get mixed up.
-While not currently feasible, malicious customers in shared hosting environments may attempt to produce such a collision.
-Is it worth mitigating this by introducing a salt, e.g. stored in a TXT record located at the Signaling Domain?
-(In case of a collision, one can set a new salt.)

 # IANA Considerations